Ivory Coast: Pre-European modern period

 Five important states flourished in Ivory Coast during the pre-European early modern period.
-The Muslim Kong Empire was established by the Dyula in the early 18th century in the north-central region inhabited by the Sénoufo, who had fled Islamization under the Mali Empire.
+The Muslim Kong Empire was established by the Dyula in the early 18th century in the north-central region inhabited by the Sénoufo, who had fled Islamisation under the Mali Empire.
 Although Kong became a prosperous centre of agriculture, trade, and crafts, ethnic diversity and religious discord gradually weakened the kingdom.
 In 1895 the city of Kong was sacked and conquered by Samori Ture of the Wassoulou Empire.

 The Abron kingdom of Gyaaman was established in the 17th century by an Akan group, the Abron, who had fled the developing Ashanti confederation of Asanteman in what is present-day Ghana.
 From their settlement south of Bondoukou, the Abron gradually extended their hegemony over the Dyula people in Bondoukou, who were recent arrivals from the market city of Begho.
 Bondoukou developed into a major centre of commerce and Islam.
 The kingdom's Quranic scholars attracted students from all parts of West Africa.
 In the mid-17th century in east-central Ivory Coast, other Akan groups fleeing the Asante established a Baoulé kingdom at Sakasso and two Agni kingdoms, Indénié and Sanwi.

-The Baoulé, like the Ashanti, developed a highly centralized political and administrative structure under three successive rulers.
+The Baoulé, like the Ashanti, developed a highly centralised political and administrative structure under three successive rulers.
 It finally split into smaller chiefdoms.
 Despite the breakup of their kingdom, the Baoulé strongly resisted French subjugation.
 The descendants of the rulers of the Agni kingdoms tried to retain their separate identity long after Ivory Coast's independence; as late as 1969, the Sanwi attempted to break away from Ivory Coast and form an independent kingdom.

 Establishment of French rule

 Compared to neighbouring Ghana, Ivory Coast, though practising slavery and slave raiding, suffered little from the slave trade.
 European slave and merchant ships preferred other areas along the coast.
 The earliest recorded European voyage to West Africa was made by the Portuguese in 1482.
 The first West African French settlement, Saint-Louis, was founded in the mid-17th century in Senegal, while at about the same time, the Dutch ceded to the French a settlement at Gorée Island, off Dakar.
 A French mission was established in 1687 at Assinie near the border with the Gold Coast (now Ghana).
 The Europeans suppressed the local practice of slavery at this time and forbade the trade to their merchants.

 Assinie's survival was precarious, however; the French were not firmly established in Ivory Coast until the mid-19th century.
-In 1843–44, French Admiral Louis Edouard Bouët-Willaumez signed treaties with the kings of the Grand-Bassam and Assinie regions, making their territories a French protectorate.
+In 1843–44, French Admiral Louis Édouard Bouët-Willaumez signed treaties with the kings of the Grand-Bassam and Assinie regions, making their territories a French protectorate.
 French explorers, missionaries, trading companies, and soldiers gradually extended the area under French control inland from the lagoon region.
 Pacification was not accomplished until 1915.